godsgood33/csv-reader/docs/LINKS.md

 # Links

-Links are made so you can link multiple fields together it will return them as an associative array with the column headers being the key to each value.
-The best example of something like this would be a multi-column address, or if you wanted to read a row and pass some elements to a static factory method to create an object.
+Links are made so you can return multiple fields together.
+When calling, it will return the fields as a `stdClass` object with each field name being the property.
+The best example of something like this would be a multi-column address.

 ## Customer.csv